• Key supplier to the NHS

 Pressure Sores: Grading, Symptoms & Treatments

-Pressure sores will affect 700,000 people in the UK this year.
-100,000 of those pressure injury incidents will be newly acquired.
+Pressure sores affect 700,000 people in the UK each year, with 180,000 of these being newly acquired injuries.

-For this reason, NHS England have described managing injuries & preventing the development or pressure sores as a “priority for policy makers, managers & practitioners alike”.
+Little wonder then, that NHS England have described managing pressure injuries & preventing the development of pressure sores as a “priority for policy makers, managers & practitioners alike”.

 With this in mind, let’s look at the definitions, symptoms, grading and potential treatments of pressure sores.